ajay10000/domoticz_hs110_plugin/README.md

 ### Installation
 You must have the Domoticz Python Plugin Manager installed for this plugin to work.
 Refer to https://www.domoticz.com/wiki/Python_Plugin_Manager

+The plugin.py script should be placed in a appropriately named folder under Domoticz -> plugins.  i.e. /home/pi/domoticz/plugins/hs110

-To install or update your current TP-Link HS100/110/v2 plugin script, do the following.
+To install or update your TP-Link HS100/110/v2 plugin script, do the following.
-* Set your user defined variables in plugin.py.
+* Set your user defined variables in plugin.py and save.
-* Copy plugin.py to the Domoticz plugins folder
+* Copy to or update plugin.py in the Domoticz plugins folder
-Example: /home/pi/domoticz/plugins/hs110
+* For new installations, restart Domoticz, then add TP-Link HS100/110/v2 as new hardware in Setup -> Hardware, not via the Python Plugin Manager list.

 ### NOTES:
 * Change any Domoticz.Debug(...) lines to Domoticz.Log(...) to log specific lines to Domoticz without turning on Debug mode.